THE

 This page was inspired by several old postcards I discovered.
 I also recommend a read of the Guestbook on this site.
 It includes some wonderful insights on the site photos and other areas of interest along "The Lackawanna Trail"

-The postcards copied herein were published by the Scranton News, there is no
+The postcards copied herein were published by the Scranton News, there is

-love to include a copy on the page.
+I would love to include a copy on the page.

 and please contribute, correct or suggest if you can.

-Area of the Lackawanna Trail. - from an Alan C. Jones EMAIL.
+Area of the Lackawanna Trail. - from

-"When Delaware, Lackawanna and Western President Truesdale rebuilt the
+"When Delaware, Lackawanna and Western President Truesdale

-bottom of the valley to the top of the hills between Scranton and Big Bend.
+relocated from the bottom of the valley to the top of the hills between

-After the reconstruction, most of the old roadbed (after rail, tie, etc removal)
+Scranton and Big Bend.
+After the reconstruction, most of the old roadbed (after

-from Big Bend to Scranton is either on top of, or very close to, the original
+Big Bend to Scranton is either on top of, or very close to, the original

 Lackawanna road bed.
-This road is referred to as "The Lackawanna Trail".
-This
+This road is referred to as "The Lackawanna

 1 Bunnel Photo - Reader Don Dorflinger writes.